hmrc/agent-mapping/README.md

         "hasEligibleEnrolments" : true | false
     }

-    401 UNAUTHORIZED    if user is not authenticated (missing bearer token or no active session) 403 FORBIDDEN       if user is not an agent
+    401 UNAUTHORIZED    if user is not authenticated (missing bearer token or no active session) or does not have agent affinity

 ### create mapping between ARN and available identifiers